Tabbouleh

 Bulgur is the main ingredient in tabbouleh, and it’s a cracked wheat product that looks like this:

-You will likely find it in the bulk section of your grocery store, and it’s incredibly easy to prepare.
-All you need to do is pour some boiling water on top and let it sit, so even if you had no stove, you could still make this by using an electric tea kettle to boil the water, or a microwave.
+Once you’re ready to cook, the process is incredibly easy.
+All you need to do is pour some boiling water on top and let it sit.
+So even if you had no stove, you could still make this by using an electric tea kettle to boil the water, or a microwave.

 Because bulgur is a wheat product, please note this is not gluten-free.
 However, I’ve tried tabbouleh using Quinoa and also Cauliflower Rice, and both are wonderful gluten-free alternatives that are also very healthy!